Chest pain. It’s so scary.

 When you inhale – do it through your nose.
 Exhale through your mouth.
 Ready?

 2. Start inhaling slowly for 4 seconds (count them in your head not out loud).
-Push out your stomach and fill your lower lungs first like that.
+Push out your stomach and fill your lower lungs first.
 Then the rest of the lungs are filled.

-Hold your breath for until you count to 7.
+Hold your breath until you count to 7.

 Exhale comfortably for 8 seconds.